antonymcgreen/PowerShell-Docs.ru-ru/developer/cmdlet/stopprocesssample01-sample.md

                                     processName);

                        // It is possible that the ProcessRecord method is called
-                       // multiple times when objects are recieved as inputs from
+                       // multiple times when objects are received as inputs from
                        // the pipeline.
 So to retain YesToAll and NoToAll input that
-                       // the user may enter across mutilple calls to this function,
+                       // the user may enter across multiple calls to this function,
                        // they are stored as private members of the cmdlet. if (!ShouldContinue(message, "Warning!",
                                                ref yesToAll, ref noToAll))
                        {
                            continue;
                        }
-                   } // if (cricicalProcess...
+                   } // if (criticalProcess...

                    // Stop the named process.
                    try